System Macros

 use

-Appends the content of the given module to the encoding context.
+Appends the content of the given module to the default module.

 (macro use (catalog_key version?)